VLM-CAD: VLM-Optimized Collaborative Agent Design Workflow for Analog Circuit Sizing: Introduction

-To overcome these challenges, \begin{enumerate} \item We propose \textbf{VLM-CAD}, a VLM-optimized collaborative agent design workflow for analog circuit sizing. \item We introduce circuit schematics as inputs for automatic circuit sizing.
-Specifically, we use Image2Net to annotate schematics and extract component information and connections, which assist VLM in interpreting them. \item We propose \textbf{ExTuRBO}, an Explainable Trust Region Bayesian Optimization method that collaboratively warm-starts local search to accelerate convergence and utilizes Automatic Relevance Determination (ARD) lengthscales to support a dual-granularity sensitivity report. \end{enumerate}
+\begin{enumerate} \item We propose \textbf{VLM-CAD}, a VLM-optimized collaborative agent workflow for robust multimodal reasoning in analog circuit sizing.
+VLM-CAD follows the step-by-step multimodal reasoning process used by expert designers.
+By integrating visual topology with textual specifications, VLM-CAD deduces latent constraints and performs hierarchical reasoning from DC biasing to full-spec optimization. \item We introduce \textbf{Image2Net}, a neuro-symbolic structural parsing framework.
+Image2Net addresses VLM spatial blindness by extracting structured representations from schematics and providing a robust visual memory that anchors the model's reasoning in precise topological facts. \item We propose \textbf{ExTuRBO}, an Explainable Trust Region Bayesian Optimization method.
+ExTuRBO collaboratively warm-starts local search to accelerate convergence and utilizes Automatic Relevance Determination (ARD) lengthscales to provide a dual-granularity sensitivity report that justifies each sizing decision with physical evidence. \end{enumerate}

-We demonstrate VLM-CAD in Fig.~\ref{fig:VLM-CAD} and compare it with other state-of-the-art (SOTA) methods in TABLE~\ref{tab:comparison}.
-We apply VLM-CAD to two distinct circuits using Predictive Technology Model (PTM) nodes to optimize six performance metrics \cite{cao2011predictive}.
-The first circuit is an amplifier with a complementary input and a class-AB output stage, which we test for both 180nm and 90nm processes.
-The second circuit is a two-stage Miller operational amplifier at 45nm.
-For each circuit, VLM-CAD achieves excellent or satisfactory results.
+We demonstrate VLM-CAD in Figure~\ref{fig:VLM-CAD} and compare it with SOTA methods in Table~\ref{tab:comparison}.
+Across two complex circuit benchmarks, VLM-CAD achieves excellent or satisfactory optimization results while providing the transparency required for industrial sign-off.